Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Decentralized alternatives to Napster gradually arose, intentionally designed around this legal constraint.
 Successors like Gnutella (LimeWire) and eDonkey2000 (eMule) would have decentralized architectures that would be much more difficult to take down.

 As the children of Napster proliferated, a philosophy began to solidify around internet piracy.
 Slogans materialized: "information wants to be free," "open culture," "sharing is caring."
 A new political party called [The Pirate Party](https://en.wikipedia.org/wiki/Pirate_Parties_International) was formed, championing online freedom and copyright reform, winning multiple political appointments across Europe.
 Radical innovations in intellectual property were explored such as the [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) and [copyleft](https://en.wikipedia.org/wiki/Copyleft) licensing.
-It seemed the revolution could not be stopped.
+The revolution had gained an energy of its own, an identity.
+It seemed it could not be stopped.

 BitTorrent, founded by Bram Cohen in 2001, would arguably be the last stage in the evolution of P2P file sharing.
 The BitTorrent protocol overtook KaZaA, eMule, Limewire, SoulSeek, and all the other P2P networks.
-By 2012, BitTorrent peaked at a staggering [150M monthly active users](https://web.archive.org/web/20140326102305/http://www.bittorrent.com/intl/es/company/about/ces_2012_150m_users), 15% of the entire [Facebook userbase](https://www.theguardian.com/news/datablog/2014/feb/04/facebook-in-numbers-statistics) at that time.
+By 2012, it peaked at a staggering [150M monthly active users](https://web.archive.org/web/20140326102305/http://www.bittorrent.com/intl/es/company/about/ces_2012_150m_users), 15% of the entire [Facebook userbase](https://www.theguardian.com/news/datablog/2014/feb/04/facebook-in-numbers-statistics) at that time.
 During its peak, BitTorrent was by far the [single largest source of Internet traffic in the world](https://www.webcitation.org/6OVSh9hZ0?url=http://www.ipoque.com/sites/default/files/mediafiles/documents/internet-study-2008-2009.pdf).

 Of course, BitTorrent was playing in a competitive field.
 Why did BitTorrent succeed where others fell into irrelevance?